apache/beam/website/src/documentation/programming-guide.md

 ```

 ## 10. State and Timers {#state-and-timers}
+Beam's windowing and triggering facilities provide a powerful abstraction for grouping and aggregating unbounded input
+data based on timestamps.
+However
 Windows have there limits

 model: per-key state. timers for callbacks, window for garbage collection